 - Push conversation intelligence out to your marketing tech

-Call tracking illuminates blind spots in marketing attribution, allowing you to see which web pages, campaigns, and keywords drive high-quality leads.
+Call tracking illuminates blind spots in attribution models in digital marketing, allowing you to see which web pages, campaigns, and keywords drive high-quality leads.
 A robust call tracking strategy also gives your marketing team the ability to allocate more spend to marketing that drives ROI and curtails wasted spend.

 Connecting Results to Call Tracking Metrics